TristanvanLeeuwen/IP_and_Im_Lectures/image_processing.md

 	D(u,f) \:+\: \alpha \: R(u) ~\rightarrow~ \min_u \ .
 ```

 The data fidelity term should be chosen in a way that $D$ becomes minimal if the data gets denoised exactly.
 Often specific noise models are reasonable for specific applications which gets reflected by different data fidelities.
-In a later chapter on modelling we will see that via statistical modelling for instance the following data fidelities can be derived:
+In a later chapter on modeling we will see that via statistical modeling for instance the following data fidelities can be derived:

 * Additive Gaussian noise leads to $D(u,f) = \frac{1}{2}\left\| u-f \right\|^2_2$
 * Additive Laplacian noise leads to $D(u,f) = \left\| u-f \right\|_1$
 * Poisson noise leads to $D(u,f) = \int_\Omega \left( f \log \frac{f}u \: - \: f \: + \: u \right) \: \mathrm{d}x.$

-The regularisation functional in {eq}`denoisingFunktionalAllgemein` should be constructed in such a way that $R$ has a small value, if the image matches the a-priori information about the "type of image" very well.
-In the quadratic regularisation in {eq}`L2L2Denoising` we also have a homogeneous smoothing similar to the linear smoothing filter, i.e. noise but also edges in in the image get penalised.
-Often this regularisation with the $L^2$-norm of the gradient is called $H^1$ regularisation, because it assumes implicitly that $u$ should be an element of the Sobolev function space $H^1 = W^{1,2}$.
+The regularization functional in {eq}`denoisingFunktionalAllgemein` should be constructed in such a way that $R$ has a small value, if the image matches the a-priori information about the "type of image" very well.
+In the quadratic regularization in {eq}`L2L2Denoising` we also have a homogeneous smoothing similar to the linear smoothing filter, i.e. noise but also edges in in the image get penalized.
+Often this regularization with the $L^2$-norm of the gradient is called $H^1$ regularization, because it assumes implicitly that $u$ should be an element of the Sobolev function space $H^1 = W^{1,2}$.
 One of the most famous variational method for denoising is the Rudin-Osher-Fatemi (ROF) model

 $$
 	\frac{1}{2} \int_\Omega (u-f)^2 \:+\: \alpha \: \text{TV}(u) ~\rightarrow~ \min_u \ ,